 go on expeditions, help your local land managers, and involve others

-In 1997 we began a study of all living things
+In 1997 we started a study of all living things

 in the Great Smokies (see

-to share know-how through this Web site and support science education, nature studies,
+This Website shares know-how to support science education, nature studies,

 and conservation everywhere.